-This design was used during the LNER’s first decade.
-It had a wooden chassis (unusual by then).
-Most without vacuum brakes.
-Lasted into the early 1960’s.
-Transfers for LNER and BR 1950s.
+2,167 of these vans were built in the 1930s for general goods traffic.
+They retained a wooden chassis, unusual for a 10-foot wheelbase chassis.
+After 1937 they were used throughout Britain.
+Substantially built they lasted into the 1960s.
+Transfers for LNER and BR.
 These finely moulded plastic wagon kits come complete with pin point axle wheels and bearings, 3 link couplings and transfers.
-This kit is supplied with pre-coloured moulded parts although painting can improve the appearance..
+This kit is supplied with pre-coloured moulded parts although painting can improve the appearance.
 Additional parts to enable the vehicle to be modelled incorporating modifications made to the prototypes during their working life are included where appropriate.

 PECO 0 Code 124 Setrack and Streamline Code 124 and code 143 Flexible track systems